-It turns out that there’s actually an answer to the question ‘Who do you have to kill to get a ticket to ‘Hamilton?’’ and the answer is ‘Harold Sherburne, Frank Connor, James Gezork, Alejandro Berger, and Charles Steinberg.’
+There’s an answer to the question ‘Who do you have to kill to get a ticket to ‘Hamilton?’’ — it’s ‘Harold Sherburne, Frank Connor, James Gezork, Alejandro Berger, and Charles Steinberg.’

 The recent case of a ‘Democrat judge’s son-turned-neo-Nazi terrorist’ illustrates that bigotry has no special home in either party.